His Holiness the 14th Dalai Lama

 For nearly three decades now, Khen Rinpoche has served in eminent positions in foremost monastic institutions; he was the Abbot of Gyudmed Tantric College and the Abbot of Sed-Gud Monastic Institute of Buddhist Studies, among others.
 He is currently the Abbot of Sera Jey Monastery.

 Indeed his successive appointments to key positions is an indication of the reverence and respect accorded to Khen Rinpoche’s profound accomplishments.
 His simple, fatherly demeanor belies his vast Dharma knowledge and experience – a unique blend of qualities that make him a living Dharma treasure for all beings.

-His Eminence the 6th Kyabgon Jhado Choktrul Rinpoche
+Ex-abbot of Namgyal Monastery, the 6th Jhado Rinpoche

 Rinpoche received his monastic training at Sera Je Monastery, where he received extensive teachings from many accomplished teachers such as the master Lobsang Wangchuk.
 He also studied at the Gyuto Tantric Monastic University.
 In 1991, Rinpoche attained the degree of Geshe Lha Rampa – the highest level of scholastic achievement within the Gelugpa tradition.

 In the early nineties, Rinpoche served as a teacher at Namgyal Monastery in Dharamsala, the personal monastery of His Holiness the Dalai Lama; he was subsequently appointed to the post of Abbot of Namgyal Monastery.
 Rinpoche received many transmissions from both His Holiness the 14th Dalai Lama and his tutors, as well as from Rime masters such as Trulshig Rinpoche and Chogye Trichen Rinpoche.